 This really is the best vegan vanilla cake!
 Trust me.
 It doesn’t have any unusual ingredients and it’s very easy to make.
-Plus, it’s light, fluffy and nobody would guess that it’s vegan!
+Plus, it’s light, fluffy and nobody would guess that it’s vegan.
+Perfect as a vegan birthday cake.

 I’m going out on a limb here and calling this cake the BEST (*toots own trumpet*).